SimonLeclere/SimonLeclere/.github/ISSUE_TEMPLATE/Answer 4.md

 ---
-name: 'Answer 3 : Agnès Buzyn'
+name: 'Answer 3 : The Green Goblin'
 about: "(╯°□°）╯︵ ┻━┻"
-title: quiz|371|Agnès Buzyn
+title: quiz|643|The Green Goblin
 labels: ''
 assignees: ''